What You Need To Know Before You Move To Croatia

 That said, my son was treated with immediate and astounding care when he was born with severe complications.
 He spent several weeks in Zagreb in the NICU at the country’s best hospital – all expenses paid.
 My treatment was less than stellar (think plenty of tears and confusion), but I never once doubted the care he received.

 If you have a job, your employer will pay your essential healthcare contributions, and you can also pay a small amount extra to avoid paying fees when going to the hospital or each time you go to the doctor or dentist.
-If you do not work, budget around 400 Kune a month per person to pay for this.
+If you do not work, you will need to add to your budget to pay for this yourself.

 But, this is the tricky part – getting access to this ‘free’ service (should you be eligible) is a pain in the ass.
 Leave around 2 or 3 days over three weeks to achieve the steps necessary to access this service, and then about another six months for your card to arrive in the mail.